 What I have learned over the years is that many parents are afraid to travel with their kids or to take them anyplace that isn't deemed to be "kid-friendly".
 The Family Traveler's Handbook shows parents that with planning and flexibility it is possible to travel with kids to nearly anywhere that they would choose to travel as a couple.
 Then it provides the practical advice that will help these families to travel with confidence.
 A resource such as this inspires families to explore the world and provides them with the tools to do it successfully and that is just what many parents need to get them out the door and on the road with their kids.

 I was provided with a copy of The Family Traveler's Handbook for review purposes but have received no other compensation for this post.
 My opinions are, as always, my own.
+The link below is an affiliate link which means that if you click it and purchase a product from Amazon that I will receive a small commission at no charge to you.

 Sign up now for a FREE email subscription and new posts will be delivered directly to your in-box.